zharuosi/blog/source/_posts/machine-learning-3.md

 ## Supervised Learning

-In supervised learning, each example is a pair consisting of an input object (typically a vector) and a desired output value (also called the supervisory signal), like SVM, regression, decision trees, naive Bayes, etc.
+In supervised learning, each example is a pair consisting of an input object (typically a vector) and a desired output value (also called the supervisory signal), like SVM, regression, decision trees, naive Bayes, etc. Classification means the output takes discrete values.
+Three common classification methods are Logistic Regression, Fisher Linear Discriminant Analysis and Nearest Neighbor Classification.
 <!-- more -->

 ## Logistic Regression